Bayt-al-Hikmah/Flask/Workshop1/Workshop 1.md

 We can also include multiple query parameters in a single URL by separating them with an ampersand (`&`).
 For example, visiting    `http://localhost:3000/search?query=flask&sort=recent&page=2`
 sends three parameters (`query`, `sort`, and `page`) that can all be accessed individually using `request.args.get('query')`, `request.args.get('sort')`, and `request.args.get('page')`.
 ## Building a Simple JSON API
 Now, let's combine everything we've learned to build a simple API that returns a JSON object.
 APIs are how modern applications communicate.
-Instead of returning text, we will return data that another application (like a mobile app or a JavaScript front-end) can easily use.
+Instead of returning text, we will return data that another application can easily use.
 Our goal is to create an endpoint that:
 1. Accepts a product `id` as a URL parameter.
 2. Accepts an optional `currency` as a query argument.
 3. Returns a JSON object with the product details.

-First, we add `jsonify` to our imports.
-This is a Flask function that correctly formats our Python dictionaries into JSON responses.
+To return JSON Pbject we need to use `jsonify`, we add it to our imports.
 ```python
 from flask import Flask, request, jsonify
 products_db = {